im-Rajat/Git/README.md

 - `git rebase -i HEAD-2` : to back 2 step, redirect to editor
 - `git rebase -i --root` : redirect to editor

+### Miscellaneous

+- Discard most recent commit:
+    - `git reset --hard HEAD~1` : It will remove the recent commit but also reset the files, assuming that sitting on the previous commit.

 # Github